MrGerms/responsiveResume/README.md

 ### TODO's:
+1. Twilio connection is out of date and no longer working.
+Need to update

-1. Need some fine tuning on Responsive media queries.
+2. Need some fine tuning on Responsive media queries.
 Footer, .skills area, headers in history area
-2. Need to add a link to this github page
+3. Need to add a link to this github page
-3. Add some CSS and JS pizazz.
+4. Add some CSS and JS pizazz.
 Image/icon resize on hover, hero background image refocus when hovering name, etc.
-4. Convert to SASS
+5. Convert to SASS
+6. Update work experience

 Unsure, might add in the future: